shupershuff/PalworldServerTools/README.md

 - ThemeSettingsPath - Path to where your custom.ini files live.
 Leave blank for the default path to be used (<SERVERPATH>\Pal\Saved\Config\WindowsServer\CustomSettings\")
 - NormalSettingsName - Name of the file that you want your standard server settings (.ini file) to load from.
 Default "Normal Settings"
 - AutoShutdownTimer - Used for restarting server.
 Time that server should wait until shutdown to give players a bit of notice.
-- AutoShutdownMessage - This XML config will be removed in v1.1.0
 - Monday..Sunday - Specify what settings (.ini) file you want to load from for each day of the week.
 Default "Normal Settings"
 Currently there is some basic validation to check if *some* of the info in the config file is valid.<br>